 - a.
 The entry receives numerical scores between 0-10 for: - Each element on use of aids, control of the horse(s), accuracy, quality of transitions and gaits.
 (Maximum total score = 10 x number of elements) - Overall Impression of the turnout on the condition and fit of the harness and vehicle, neatness of attire.
 (Maximum total score = 10) - General Impression of the driver on posture, relaxation, confidence and effectiveness.
 (Maximum total score = 10) - b.
-Perfect Score = $10 \times 10 \times 10^{-2}$ x total number of elements + 10×10^{-2} for General Impression. - c.
+Perfect Score = 10 x total number of elements + 10 for General Impression + 10 for Overall Impression. - c.
 Ties are decided by the total of Overall Impression and General Impression scores. - d.
 The scale of marks: